Earl Howe: First creation (1788)

 The Howe family descended from John Grobman Howe, of Langar, Nottinghamshire.
 He married Annabella, illegitimate daughter of Emanuel Scrope, 1st Earl of Sunderland.
 Their son, Scrope Howe, sat as a Knight of the Shire for Nottinghamshire.
 In 1701 he was raised to the Peerage of Ireland as Baron Glenawley and Viscount Howe.
-The second Viscount also represented Nottinghamshire in the House of Commons and served as Governor of Barbados.
-He married Charlotte, Baroness von Kielmansegg, niece of George I. Her mother was the illegitimate half-sister of the King.
-Lord Howe was succeeded by his son, the third Viscount.
-He was a Brigadier-General in the British Army and was killed during the Battle of Carillon in 1758.
+His son Emanuel, the second viscount, also represented Nottinghamshire in the House of Commons and served as Governor of Barbados.
+Emanuel married Charlotte, Baroness von Kielmansegg, niece of George I via his illegitimate half-sister.
+The third, fourth and fifth viscounts were all sons of Emanuel and Charlotte.
+The third, George, was a brigadier of the British Army, killed at the Battle of Fort Carillon in 1758.

-He was succeeded by his younger brother, Richard, the fourth Viscount.
-He was a distinguished naval commander best known for his victory of the Glorious First of June in 1794.
-In 1782 Howe was created Viscount Howe, of Langar in the County of Nottingham, in the Peerage of Great Britain, which entitled him to a seat in the House of Lords.
-In 1788 he was further honoured when he was made Baron Howe, of Langar in the County of Nottingham, with remainder to his daughters and the heirs male of their bodies, and Earl Howe, with normal remainder to heirs male of his body.
-These titles were also in the Peerage of Great Britain.
-Lord Howe had no male issue and on his death in 1799 the viscountcy of 1782 and earldom became extinct.
-He was succeeded in the barony of Howe according to the special remainder by his eldest daughter Sophia Charlotte (see below).
-The Irish titles passed to his younger brother, William, the fifth Viscount.
-He was a noted soldier and served as Commander-in-Chief of the Forces in North America during the American Revolutionary War.
-He had no surviving issue and on his death in 1814 the barony of Glenawly and viscounty of Howe became extinct.
+George was succeeded by his younger brother Richard, a distinguished naval commander best known for his victory of the Glorious First of June in 1794.
+In 1782 Richard was created Viscount Howe, of Langar in the County of Nottingham, in the Peerage of Great Britain, which entitled him to a seat in the British House of Lords.
+In 1788 he was made Baron Howe, of Langar in the County of Nottingham, with remainder to his daughters and the heirs male of their bodies, and Earl Howe, with normal remainder to heirs male of his body, also in the Peerage of Great Britain.
+Richard had no male issue, and on his death in 1799 the viscountcy of 1782 and earldom became extinct.
+He was succeeded in the barony of Howe according to the special remainder by his eldest daughter, Sophia Charlotte (see below).
+The Irish titles passed to his younger brother, William, the fifth Viscount, a noted soldier who served as Commander-in-Chief of the Forces in North America during the American Revolutionary War.
+William had no surviving issue and on his death in 1814 the barony of Glenawley and the Irish viscounty of Howe became extinct.